Write a comment

 Lima History & Cultures (Part 2)

-Despite the importance of the Huaca Garagay, it was neglected, squatted, plundered, damaged on purpose and partly even built on.
+Despite the importance of the Huaca Garagay, after its discovery in 1959, it was with a few exceptions mainly neglected, squatted, plundered, damaged on purpose, and partly even built on.
 Just in recent years the awareness for this valuable construction grew among the authorities and a few citizens.
-The Ministry of Culture offers on demand guided tours through the complex (A great way to admire the unique architecture and urban planning of early civilizations in the Lima area).
+In 2001, the Archarological complex of Garagay was name a National Patrimony and some investigation, excavation and preservation work is done since the mid-2010s revealing some amazing treasures.

 Say something here...